 When the business license in Canada application is for a partnership business then the following should be provided;

-All these steps are very straight forward and can be one very easily.
-There are certain other business permits a business may require based on the type of business activities they are involved in.
+All these steps are very straight forward and can be done very easily.
+There is certain other business permits a business may require based on the type of business activities they are involved in.
 For instance,

 Tobacco Retail Dealer’s Permit: As the name suggests, this type of permit is only required for businesses associated with buying and selling tobacco in Canada.
 More specifically, this permit is needed in Ontario based businesses.